seanmorris/vrzno/README.md

 ## How is this possible?

-VRZNO is the first PHP extension built for PIB/php-wasm.
-Once its compiled with PHP to WASM, it can be served to any browser and executed client side.
+VRZNO is the first PHP extension built for php-wasm.
+Once its compiled with PHP, it can be served to any browser and executed client side.

-The PIB/php-wasm packages allow you to call PHP from javascript, the only way to communicate from PHP back to JS was to print output.

 This changes all that.